Withdrawal from a Class

-The "W" grade is given when a student withdraws from a class after the final date of add/drop has passed but before the date designated on the semester calendar for this purpose has passed.
+A "W" grade is given when a student withdraws from a class after the final date of add/drop has passed but before the date designated on the semester calendar for this purpose has passed.
 After that date, students may not drop a course.
-Students must withdraw by completing the form in the Registrar’s Office.
+Students must withdraw by completing the form in the Knight Center at the Monroe campus and Student Services at campus locations.
 Students who stop attending without officially withdrawing may receive an "F" in those courses.
-A student may be dropped from one or more classes or from the rolls of the College if the dean considers such an action to be in the best interest of the class or the College.
-In such a case, the dean will decide whether the student will be given a "W" or an "F".
+A student may be dropped from one or more classes or from the rolls of the college if the dean considers such an action to be in the best interest of the class or the college.
+In such a case, the dean will decide whether the student will be given a "W" or a "F".

 Request for Special Consideration